singh-man/books/crackingTheCoding/17_hard.md

 Then, we traverse through the list.
 On each element, if it's smaller than the root, we insert it into the heap and delete the largest element (which will be the root).

-At the end ofthe traversal, we will have a heap containing the smallest one million numbers.
-This algorithm is O(n log(m) ), where mis the number of values we are looking for.
+At the end of the traversal, we will have a heap containing the smallest one million numbers.
+This algorithm is O(n log(m)), where m is the number of values we are looking for.
 ```java
 1 	int[]  smallestK(int[] array, int k)  {
 2 		if (k  <= 0  || k > array.length) {